linketech/leaf/readme.md

 ### for the backend code:

-You should let leaf knows your express/koa instance.
+You should let leaf knows your express/koa instance, by calling the listen method.

-Exports your express app object like this.
 Feel free to write other express logic.

 ```js